Signature Series Pre-Wired Stratocaster 'Blender' harness kit

 After a number of years of making my harnesses, from offering a range of options and further developing the product, it has lead me to this natural road.
 My Signature Series.
 This is my personal choice of premium components as the highest grade replacement guitar electronics.

-The series features my new USA made paper in oil capacitors and Pure Tone multi contact jacks as standard.
-Along with the brilliant CTS 'TVT' series +/-5% tolerance pots (on RH taper harnesses), 22awg wire with modern insulation and a lacquered cotton braid finish and a CRL spring loaded lever switch.
+The series features my new USA made paper in oil capacitors, made by WD Music USA and Pure Tone multi contact jacks as standard.
+Along with the brilliant CTS 'TVT' series +/-5% tolerance pots, Gavitt 22AWG wire and a CRL spring loaded lever switch.

-If you're upgrading from perhaps standard import or Japanese built guitars which have metric sized pots, you may need to widen the holes in your pickguard etc to accommodate the slight larger US made quality pots we use.
+If you're fitting this harness to perhaps a standard import or Japanese built guitars for example which have metric sized shaft pots originally, you may need to widen the holes in your pickguard etc to accommodate the slight larger US made quality pots we use.
 If you are fitting this harness to a USA built Stratocaster, there is a good chance it already has imperial, US spec components meaning this will be a direct fit.
+CTS 'TVT' pots I use in this harness have a shaft diameter of 9.5mm.

 About the Strat Blend Wiring